womenwhocoderichmond/chapter-organization/leadership-resources/event-inspiration.md

 11. Conference recap

-    people go to large conferences and talk about lessons learned / we show some recorded talks
+    People go to large conferences and talk about lessons learned / we show some recorded talks

 13. Code Review

-    having prepared ahead of time, one or more members present and walk through (a section of) their code.
+    Having prepared ahead of time, one or more members present and walk through (a section of) their code.
 This will allow less experienced coders to learn and experienced coders the space to improve their code.

     _this event differs from **3** (Demo Night) because this event will have a facilitated conversation between the person presenting code and the people reviewing the code (aka everyone else), where Demos are typically less conversational_